Resources for Students

-- Log in with your TCU username and password.
+- Log in with your TCU username and password

 Lost, Stolen or Damaged Cards

 Your TCU ID is valid as long as you are enrolled at TCU and should be in your possession at all times.
 Card owners are responsible for reporting lost or stolen cards promptly.
-Until the card is reported lost or stolen, the card owner is responsible for all transactions made with the card.
+Until the card is reported lost or stolen, the card owner is responsible for all transactions (all purchases) made with the card.

-To report your card lost (or found):
+Report your card lost (or found):

 - By phone: Call the ID Center at 817-257-7856 during business hours or Campus Police at 817-257-7777 anytime